 When you, and your professor, feel the project plan is scholarly, well organized, and will be a valuable learning experience, you can click the link below and submit an application to the Program.
 Also linked below is a the scoring rubric used to review proposals and make final funding decisions.
 The scoring rubric can be utilized to guide what kind of information to include, and assist in how to articulate how the project will benefit the student's professional development and career goals.

 Click here for a complete example of a recent successful application, including budget and mentor letter of support.
 NOTE: The format and questions have changed slighly for this year.
 Please use this example as a guide for writing style, level of detail, etc.

-When you are ready to apply click the link below to open a Google Forms application document.
+When you are ready to apply, click the link below to open a Google Forms application.

-Click the application link to the right to apply!
+Students: Click the application link to the right to apply!
 DUE DATE: May 5, 2019 Apply Here (you can open the link to view all questions without submitting)

 Dr. Bruce Thompson - Program Director

 Henry Myer - Graduate Assistant - UROP Coordinator